 The KCPA Audio Visual Competition.

-This Competition is an annual event and is organised by a Associate club on behalf of the KCPA, with awards for the following:
+This Competition is an annual event and whilst organised in previous years by Associate clubs, since 2019 is now organised by the KCPA, with awards for the following:

 - Best Audio Visual Trophy (The Folkestone Town Council Trophy is awarded to the winner of the competition), 2nd & 3rd placed entrant will get a certificate.